hzeller/rpi-rgb-led-matrix/python/README.md

 -----
 The simplicity of scripting comes at a price: Python is slower than C++ of course.
 If you have to do a lot of pixel updates in your demo, this can be too slow depending on what you do.
-Here are some rough numbers:
+Here are some rough numbers for calling `SetPixel()` in a tight loop:

-  * On a Pi-2 and Pi-3, a Python script will be about 1/5 of the speed compared to the corresponding C++ program (pushing 0.5 Megapixels/s Python vs. 2.5 Megapixels/s C++ on a Pi-3 for instance)
+  * On a Pi-2 and Pi-3, a Python script will be about 1/8 of the speed compared to the corresponding C++ program (pushing ~0.43 Megapixels/s Python vs. ~3.5 Megapixels/s C++ on a Pi-3 for instance)
-  * On a Pi-1, the difference is even worse: 1/17 of the speed to the corresponding C++ program.
-Given that the Pi-1 is already about 1/10 the speed of a Pi-3, this almost makes Python unusable on a Pi-1 (0.017 Megapixels/s Python vs. 0.3 Megapixels/s C++)
+  * On a Pi-1, the difference is even worse: 1/24 of the speed to the corresponding C++ program.
+Given that the Pi-1 is already about 1/10 the speed of a Pi-3, this almost makes Python unusable on a Pi-1 (~0.015 Megapixels/s Python vs. ~0.36 Megapixels/s C++)
   * Also interesting: Python3 is about 40% slower than Python2.7 (measured on
     a Pi-3).
 So if you can, stick with Python2.7 for now.
+  * The good news is, that this is due to overhead per function call.
+If you can do more per function call, then this is less problematic.
+For instance if you have an image to be displayed with `SetImage()`, that will be faster per pixel.
+    (Currently, `SetImage()` is still much slower than it could be, because it does not send the raw buffer into the C-side but does individual SetPixel() calls in the interface layer.
+If you are interested in improving the performance of Python, this would be a good start and welcomed pull request).

-The 0.017 Megapixels/s on a Pi-1 means that you can update a 32x32 matrix at most with 17Hz.
-If you have chained 5, then you barely reach 3.5Hz.
+The ~0.015 Megapixels/s on a Pi-1 means that you can update a 32x32 matrix at most with ~15Hz.
+If you have chained 5, then you barely reach 3Hz.
-In a Pi-3, you get about 450Hz update rate (90Hz for 5-chain) with a Python program (while with C++, you can do the same thing with a comfortable 2600Hz (520Hz for 5)).
-Keep in mind that this is just the time calling `SetPixel()`, it does not include any time yet of what you actually want to do in your demo - so anything in addition to that will drop your update rate.
+In a Pi-3, you get about 400Hz update rate (85Hz for 5-chain) with a Python program (while with C++, you can do the same thing with a comfortable 3500Hz (700Hz for 5)).
+Keep in mind that this is if all you do is just calling `SetPixel()`, it does not include any time of what you actually want to do in your demo - so anything in addition to that will drop your update rate.

 Using the library
 -----------------